Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Frequently Asked Questions (FAQs) on Barn Lime in Chicken Coop

-1. Can you use lime in a chicken coop?
+Can you use lime in a chicken coop?

 Yes, you can put lime in a chicken coop, but only the safe kind.
-The only safe lime for chicken coop use is agricultural lime (calcium carbonate, CaCO3), often sold as ‘barn lime’ or ‘garden lime.’
+The only safe lime for chicken coop use is agricultural lime (calcium carbonate, CaCO₃), often sold as “barn lime” or “garden lime.”

-2. Is hydrated lime safe for chickens?
+Is hydrated lime safe for chickens?

 No. Absolutely not.
 Hydrated lime (calcium hydroxide) is highly caustic and will cause severe chemical burns to your chickens’ feet, skin, and respiratory system.
 Never use it in an area with animals.

-3. Will barn lime hurt chickens?
+Will barn lime hurt chickens?

 Safe barn lime (calcium carbonate / ag lime) will not hurt chickens if used correctly.
 “Correctly” means it is sprinkled under the bedding (not mixed in) and all dust is allowed to settle before birds return.
 The only risk is from dust inhalation (which affects you, too) or if they were to eat large amounts of it.

-4. Is ag lime for a chicken coop the same as barn lime?
+Is ag lime for a chicken coop the same as barn lime?

 Yes.
-‘Ag lime’ is a common term for agricultural lime, which is the same product as barn lime (calcium carbonate).
+“Ag lime” is a common term for agricultural lime, which is the same product as barn lime (calcium carbonate).
 This is the only type of lime safe to use as a drying agent on the floor under your coop bedding.

-5. Can I use dolomite lime for chicken coop?
+Can I use dolomite lime for chicken coop?

-6. Is pelletized lime safe for chickens?
+Is pelletized lime safe for chickens?

-7. Is Waukesha barn lime safe for chickens?
+Is Waukesha barn lime safe for chickens?

 Yes.
 Waukesha barn lime is safe for chickens when used correctly.
 It is a brand of ground limestone (calcium carbonate, CaCO₃) and is safe to use as a drying layer under your bedding, provided you follow all dust precautions.

-8. Is barn lime safe for goats?
+Is barn lime safe for goats?

-Yes, barn lime (calcm carbonate) is safe for goats, horses, and other livestock when used properly in stalls and bedding.
+Yes, barn lime (calcium carbonate) is safe for goats, horses, and other livestock when used properly in stalls and bedding.
 The same safety rule applies across all species: only use calcium carbonate products, never hydrated lime, and always manage dust exposure.

-9. Can I mix barn lime directly with the pine shavings?
+Can I mix barn lime directly with the pine shavings?

 No, you should not mix it in.
 The correct method is to sprinkle a light layer of barn lime directly on the coop floor and then cover it completely with 4-6 inches of fresh bedding.
 This keeps dust down and prevents the chickens from coming into direct contact with it.

-10. Will barn lime fix a strong ammonia smell in my coop?
+Will barn lime fix a strong ammonia smell in my coop?

-11. How much barn lime should I use for my coop?
+How much barn lime should I use for my coop?

-12. Can I use barn lime on a dirt floor coop?
+Can I use barn lime on a dirt floor coop?

 Yes, barn lime is very effective on dirt floors.
 It helps absorb ground moisture that can seep up and make the bedding damp.
 Apply it directly to the dirt before adding your deep layer of bedding.